ninabarzh/broomstick/content/posts/citrix.md

 Citrix had released patches to fix both flaws, but installing them is rarely instantaneous.
 Large organisations must schedule, test, and sometimes delay updates to avoid breaking essential systems.
 Unfortunately, attackers have no such operational constraints.

 The real weakness was the delay between knowing about the problem and fixing it.
 That is the window in which attackers thrive.

-For those interested in understanding how vulnerabilities like these are identified, analysed, and prioritised, see [Zero-day threat modelling](https://broomstick.tymyrddin.dev/posts/zero-day-threat-modelling/).
-It offers a clear guide on how defenders assess unknown or newly discovered software flaws before patches are available.

 While the Dutch breach was a measured, deliberate intrusion, the [CitrixBleed 2.0 vulnerability has affected over 100 organisations worldwide](https://www.securityweek.com/citrixbleed-2-100-organizations-hacked-thousands-of-instances-still-vulnerable/), with thousands of instances remaining vulnerable months after patches were released.